apache/tomee/examples/spring-integration/README.md

       <!--
-      Loads the EJBs from the classpath just as when embedding OpenEJB via the org.apache.openejb.localclient.LocalInitialContextFactory.
+      Loads the EJBs from the classpath just as when embedding OpenEJB via the org.apache.openejb.core.LocalInitialContextFactory.
 All the discovered
       EJBs are imported into this context and available for injection here.
       -->
       <bean name="classPathApplication" class="org.apache.openejb.spring.ClassPathApplication"/>